Alexander-OE/Alexander-OE/README.md

 <!-- ================================================================================================================================= -->
 Hello , I'm Alexander 👋
 -----------------
-* 🧑‍💻  I derive immense joy from crafting exceptionally efficient and highly scalable products.
+* 🧑‍💻  I enjoy crafting exceptionally efficient and highly scalable products.
 * 🚀  Taking my problem solving skills to the next level.
 * 👀  I'm looking to collaborating on ReactJS or NodeJS projects.
 * ✉️  You can contact me at [egbealexander05@gmail.com](mailto:egbealexander05@gmail.com)